nfreear/pixel-ruler/README.md

 Use the arrow keys to move the rulers — when focussed on the `⤭` button.

-Try ALT + arrow key to move in bigger increments!
+Try `Shift + arrow` key to move in bigger increments!

 ## Can’t see your screen size?